flack/openpsa-installer/README.md

 OpenPSA Installer
 =================

-Custom Composer installer for OpenPSA packages.
+Custom Composer installer for [OpenPSA](http://openpsa2.org)/[MidCOM](http://midgard-project.org/midcom/) packages.

 Due to the logic of Composer, this basically consists of two parts, a custom installer, that is to say, an implementation of Composer\Installer\InstallerInterface which is used for packages installed in the vendor directory, and static functions that are run from script hooks in the root package.